fessionalpro/wings-doc/src/3-slardar/3d-i18n-zone.md

 ## 3D.1.Loading Order

-With `LocaleContextResolver`, the current locale are set in the following order of priority.
+With `LocaleResolver`, the current locale are set in the following order of priority.

 1. the `WINGS.I18N_CONTEXT` attr in the request
 2. query string `locale`, `zoneid`